a-marquez/stylus-case/README.md

 - Intro
 	- unassuming flexible stylus boilerplate
-	- NOT an API, see kouto-swiss
+	- NOT an API, (TODO: add example apis like kouto-swiss)
 	- collection of well-thought out organisations as suggestions
 	- includes helpful extras that are completely optional & modular
 - Installation